Frequently Asked Questions

 I want to change one or more of my courses, what should I do?

-Participate in the Introductory Programme.
+Participate in the Welcome Programme.
 Staff from all the faculties will be available for questions regarding choice of courses and more from day 1 in the programme.
 Please consult the study advisor at your department/faculty after this.
 More information is also available on our website about courses.

 Information and Counselling